The Importance Of A Cozy Home During A Pandemic

 Rearrange The Furniture:

-You don’t have to put paintings on the wall.
+You don’t have to put always just put paintings on the wall.
 You could do something a little different like tack up a quilt.

 Your Kitchen:

-Bring in house plants.
-They not only look pretty.
-But they also clean the air you breathe.
+Bring house plants into your home.
+They not only look nice, but they also clean the air you breathe.

-And in the wintertime, it provides a sense of nature indoors.
+In the wintertime, real house plants provide a sense of having a bit of nature indoors.

 Is Your Bedroom Welcoming?